cpezzato/hab-mobile-manipulation/README.md

 # Mobile Manipulation for the Home Assistant Benchmark (HAB)

-This is a PyTorch implementation of:
+This is modified version of the PyTorch implementation of:

 [Multi-skill Mobile Manipulation for Object Rearrangement](https://arxiv.org/abs/2209.02778)<br/>
 Jiayuan Gu, Devendra Singh Chaplot, Hao Su, Jitendra Malik<br/>